From chatbots to your favorite fast-food spot, conversational data is powering modern advancements in AI. But how do we collect the data?

 Conversational Data Challenges

 As you may imagine, conversational audio data comes with a lot of variables.
-Not only are there two ends to the conversation, but outside factors pop up as well if the chat is recorded in an uncontrolled environment.
+For starters, there are two ends to the conversation.
+Additionally, outside factors pop up as well if the chat is recorded in an uncontrolled environment.

 Here are a few of the challenges that have emerged.